Rules of Order for Board and General Members’ Meetings

 Rule 9: Unacceptable Behaviour

-1. Vote of members: If a member’s behaviour is unruly or inappropriate in a significant way that interferes with the conduct of a meeting, the member may be ejected from the meeting by vote of the members present.
+.
+Vote of members: If a member’s behaviour is unruly or inappropriate in a significant way that interferes with the conduct of a meeting, the member may be ejected from the meeting or disconnected electronically by vote of the members present.
 There is no discussion or debate.
 A simple majority is needed.

 2. With or without motion: The chair can put the question to the members without a motion.
 A motion can also be made by anyone who is speaking on a motion or amendment, but only if the chair permits it.
 The motion needs a seconder.

-3. Refusing to leave meeting: If a member does not leave the meeting after a motion has been passed to eject the member, the member will be considered in breach of the Organizational By-law.
+3. Refusing to leave meeting: If a member does not leave the meeting after a motion has been passed to eject the member and cannot be disconnected electronically, the member will be considered in breach of the Organizational By-law.
 Repeated breaches are grounds for eviction under the Occupancy By-law.
 In addition, the chair or the meeting may take any other measures that are appropriate to remove the member from the meeting.

 General Members’ Meetings and Rules of Order